-All About of Lord Of The Rings Elvish Font – In Details
+All About Of Lord Of The Rings Elvish Font – A Designer’s Guide

 The Elvish languages are a family of several related languages the Elves speak.
 These languages include Quenya, Sindarin, and Telerin.
 J.R.R.
 Tolkien, a writer and scholar of languages, created the Elvish languages.